HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-16-Create-Animation-in-MATLAB.md

     59    29    59
 ```

-N.B., Here, we add one to the elements in `A` to find a corresponding color in `map`.
+N.B., Here, we add one to each element in `A` to find a corresponding color in `map`.
 This detail is obtained from [^13], “If the image matrix is of data type `logical`, `uint8` or `uint16`, the colormap normally contains integer values in the range $[0, p–1]$ (where $p$ is the length of the colormap).
 The value 0 points to the first row in the colormap, the value 1 points to the second row, and so on.”
 {: .notice--warning}

 As can be seen, the RGB-tuple found based on `A` and `map`, `(59,29,59)`, is very similar to that original RGB array in `F.cdata`, `(63,31,62)`.
 However, they are not exactly the same, so in this image conversion process, some color information is lost.
 If we decrease the `Q` value further, this kind of distortion becomes more serious: